theczechr/zachran-purkiadu/README.md

 ## Development

-This educational game was created in 2 weeks in a team of 4 people specifically for **Purkiáda 2023**.
-Built using the Godot Engine.
-Most assets were bought, so the MIT license does not apply to them.
+This educational game was created in 2 weeks in a team of 4 people specifically for **Purkiáda 2023** built using the Godot Engine.